This post may contain affiliate links. Read our full disclosure.

 Is it Gluten-Free?

 Yes!
-The soup is made in a creamy broth with potatoes (skins on), Italian Sausage, Fresh kale, and bacon!
+Zuppa soup is made in a creamy broth with potatoes (skins on), Italian Sausage, Fresh kale, and bacon!
+There is no flour or gluten in this recipe.

 Ingredients: